 The Physicians Committee for Responsible Medicine led a review and found that veganism may help individuals live longer.

-Her team reviewed clinical trials that performed under controlled conditions and epidemiological studies.
-Which follows people over time under normal circumstances.
+Author Hana Kahleova, director of clinical research for the PCRM, and her team reviewed clinical trials performed under controlled conditions and epidemiological studies, which follows people over time under normal circumstances.

-They found that those who follow plant-based diets.
-Do not smoke and exercise tend to live longer than the average — this is called the Blue Zone.
+They found that those who follow plant-based diets and do not smoke and exercise tend to live longer than the average — this is called the Blue Zone.
 Those in this zone tend to consume mostly plant-based foods.
 For example, people in Okinawa, Japan, tend to consume sweet potatoes, green leafy vegetables, and soy products.
 They have the highest life expectancy rates in the world.
 Vegans could remain cognitively healthy for longer as well.

 The team also found one study that showed that eating foods rich in fruits, vegetables, grains, nuts, and seeds, but not excluding animal products (the MIND diet), could reduce the risk of developing Alzheimer’s disease.
 This also includes following the DASH or Mediterranean diet.